Prosecutors urge Justice Department to file criminal charges against Boeing over 737 Max - Local News 8

 By Chris Isidore and Evan Perez, CNN

-The Justice Department and Boeing had reached an agreement in January of 2021 to settle charges it defrauded the Federal Aviation Administration during the process of certifying the 737 Max to carry its first passengers.
-The plane started service in 2017, but suffered two fatal crashes – in October 2018 and March of 2019, which led to a 20-month grounding of the jet.
+The Justice Department and Boeing had reached an agreement in January of 2021 to settle charges that alleged the company defrauded the Federal Aviation Administration during the certification process of the 737 Max before it could carry its first passengers.
+The plane started service in 2017, but suffered two fatal crashes – in October 2018 and March of 2019 – which led to a 20-month grounding of the jet.
 The cause of the crashes proved to be a design flaw, Boeing has admitted.

 Reuters first reported the charging recommendation.
-Boeing declined to comment on that report earlier Monday, and did not immediately respond to another request for comment Monday evening.
+Boeing declined to comment on that report earlier Monday, nor did it have any comment when reached again Monday evening.

 Boeing has told prosecutors that it will contest claims that it violated the 2021 deal.